mikebridge/mikebridge.github.io/_posts/test/2017-04-28-getting-started-typescript-react.md

 ### create-react-app-typescript

-Facebook heard from developers that they found it difficult to start working with React because it is complex to create a decent development environment.
-So they created [create-react-app](https://github.com/facebookincubator/create-react-app) as a starting point.
+Facebook heard from developers that they found it difficult to start working with React because creating a decent development environment is so complicated.
+So they created [create-react-app](https://github.com/facebookincubator/create-react-app) as a way of getting started.
 This gives developers the ability to run a web app, package it, test it, etc. with no configuration, and it's maintained by Facebook, so you can future-proof your environment by allowing them to keep it up-to-date for you.

 Fortunately Will Monk has [created a fork specifically designed to work with TypeScript](https://github.com/wmonk/create-react-app-typescript),